-The 2015 South Side Irish Parade will begin in March of 2015.
-The specific date will be announced soon.
-The parade will step off from 103rd and proceed down Western Avenue to 115th Street.
+The 2018 South Side Irish Parade will be Sunday, March 11, 2018.
+The parade will step off at noon from 103rd and proceed down Western Avenue to 115th Street.

-The 2014 Emerald Isle Mile, sponsored by Running Excels, begins at 11am just prior to the start of the South Side Irish Parade.
-A portion of the proceeds benefit Special Olympics Chicago.
+The 2018 Emerald Isle Mile, sponsored by Running Excels, begins at 11:30am just prior to the start of the South Side Irish Parade.
+A portion of the proceeds help offset the cost of the parade.
 Please visit the Emerald Mile Isle page for complete information.

 The South Side Irish Parade is a family-friendly event and has a zero-tolerance policy for alcohol along the parade route.
 It is strictly enforced in accordance with a City of Chicago ordinance which includes fines up to $1000 for open containers in the public way.

-The annual South Side Irish Parade is a great time to spend with family and friends, both in bars and at house parties.
+The annual South Side Irish Parade is a great time to spend with family and friends, both in neighborhood homes and local establishments.
 We encourage everyone to celebrate responsibly and help keep the annual tradition a safe, family friendly event.
-Many of the Western Avenue bars support the parade and we hope you will support them in a responsible manner helping us ensure everyone has a safe, enjoyable parade.
+Many of the Western Avenue restaurants and pubs support the parade and we hope you will support them in a responsible manner helping us ensure everyone has a safe, enjoyable parade.
 Sláinte!

 The parade could not be possible without the support of many local businesses.
-Please check out the Parade Supporters page and patronize our sponsors.
+Please check out the supporters of the 2017 parade on our Parade Supporters page and please patronize our sponsors.